 Section 510 of the Federal Food, Drug, and Cosmetic Act (FD&C Act) requires firms that manufacture, prepare, propagate, compound, or process drugs in the U.S. or that are offered for import into the U.S. to register with the FDA.
-These domestic and foreign firms must at the time of registration, list all drugs manufactured, prepared, propagated, compounded, or processed for commercial distribution in the U.S. Additionally, foreign establishments must identify a U.S. agent and importers at the time of their registration.
+These domestic and foreign firms must at the time of registration, list all drugs manufactured, prepared, propagated, compounded, or processed for commercial distribution in the U.S. Additionally, foreign establishments must identify a U.S. agent and importers at the time of registration.

 The FDA relies on registration and listing information for administering many key programs, including:

 - Human Drug Compounding Registration And Product Reporting Procedures

-- Section 510 of the Food Drug and Cosmetic Act.
-Links to the section of the Act requiring manufacturers, repackers, and re-labelers that engage in the manufacture, preparation, propagation, compounding, or processing of human or veterinary drugs and human biological products to register their establishment(s) and submit a listing of every product in commercial distribution to the FDA
+- Section 510 of the Food Drug and Cosmetic Act – This section of the Act requires manufacturers, repackers, and re-labelers that engage in the manufacture, preparation, propagation, compounding, or processing of human or veterinary drugs and human biological products to register their establishment(s) and submit a listing of every product in commercial distribution to the FDA.